 b) The organization that is established must be widely considered to have independent international legal personality and must be the subject of and governed by international law.

 The specialized agencies of the UN and the organizations having observer status at the UN General Assembly are also recognized as meeting these criteria.
 In addition, a holder of a word mark that is “specifically protected by statute or treaty” may also avail itself of the Post-Delegation Dispute Resolution Procedure (PDDRP), for use where it appears that a registry (at the top level) is affirmatively infringing the complainant’s mark.
+It should be noted that IGO names and acronyms are not word marks as such.
 More information on the PDDRP is available in Section 6.1 of the Applicant Guidebook.

 Second Level Protections